5 Ways to Find The Side-Business That’s Right for You

 When I interviewed women in my research for the Business Boutique book about how they got the idea to start their side business, they all said the exact same answer: “I have always loved . . .”
 “I have always loved music.
 I have always loved organizing.
 I have always loved design.”

 When you think of things that you “have always loved,” it helps you get one step closer to figuring out what kind of business to start.

 3. Where is the money?

 The point of business is to make money.
-Of course we want to help people, but the way we are able to do so is from the profits we create.
+Of course we want to help people, and of course we want to do something that fulfills us and makes us light up, but the way we are able to do so is from the profits we create.
 Your business idea has to have some type of financial return and profit-earning potential or it won’t work.